-Year after year, Ohio businesses and employees must remain vigilant, ensuring they use strong passwords to keep information and systems secure.
+Year after year, businesses and employees must remain vigilant, ensuring they use strong passwords to keep information and systems secure.
 Here are 12 best practices to help keep your passwords protected.
 Review these tips and consider strengthening your passwords if they fall short.

 1. Unique passwords

 Create unique passwords that use a combination of upper- and lower-case letters, numbers and symbols.
 It’s often best to stay away from commonly used names, words and dates.

 Never use the same username that you set up for your computer network.

 Avoid using passwords that people could easily guess, such as your birthdate, anniversary date, your name, the names and birthdates of your children, your social security number, phone number or names of family members.
 These may not be as confidential as you might think.

 4. Don’t use common passwords

 You might be surprised at how many people use common passwords like “Password123” or simply “Password”.
 Come up with something unique and unguessable.

 5. Refrain from using real words (dictionary words)